sdsc-ordes/.github/profile/README.md

-# Welcome to SDSC-ORD 🌍
+# Welcome to SDSC-ORDES 🌍

 ## Who We Are